brandur/sorg/content/nanoglyphs-drafts/002-backtrack.md

 +++

 Okay, week two.
-As planned, the dark launch of week one was entirely unremarkable.
-Despite all the pondering on time constraints , I still wound up spending way too much time writing it.
+As planned, the dark launch of week one was entirely unremarkable in every way.
+Despite all the pontificating at length on time constraints, I still wound up blowing through all the ones I'd set for myself to write it.
 Writing is a skill, but writing _fluently_ to just get words down on paper is a step beyond that.

 I've attended a few [NaNoWriMo][nanowrimo] meetups where common a activity is a "word race".
 Participants "sprint"